Vismaya dowry death case: Kerala court sentences husband to 10 years’ imprisonment

 The 22-year-old’s death had led to widespread outrage in the state.

 Her family alleged that she had been murdered, adding that she had been assaulted by Kumar for dowry on several occasions.
+Trivikraman Nair, her father, had alleged that his daughter had been tortured by Kumar.

+“At the time of marriage, I had given 100 sovereigns of gold, 1.20 acres of land and a new car,” he had told reporters.
+“However, he was torturing my daughter, demanding more money.
+As the car, which was gifted to the couple, was bought after availing a loan, I could not meet his demand for more money.”

+Two days before her death, Vismaya Nair had sent messages to her cousin detailing the domestic violence committed by her husband.
+Nair wrote that she had not told anyone else about the assault.
+She also shared photos with her cousin showing injuries on her face, shoulder and hands.